The moose is one of the largest animals in North America and is common in some regions, including Canada and Alaska.

 Good eyesight is something that moose lack, with their eyesight being particularly poor.
 Despite this, moose are well adapted for survival in their habitat.

 They do have a powerful sense of smell.
 A moose can smell a predator from a few miles away.
 Their excellent sense of smell is accompanied by almost perfect hearing.
-These senses work together so that the animal can detect and flee from predators on time.
+These senses work together so the animal can detect and flee from predators on time.

 Do moose get cold?